nlfiedler/tanuki/README.md

 ### February 2020

 Started rewrite in [Dart](https://dart.dev) and [Flutter](https://flutter.dev)
 with the intention of replacing all of the Node.js and ReasonML code.
+Would later abandon using Dart (see architecture decision records).

 ### April 2020

-Switch from Dart back to Rust.
-Long live Rust.
+Replaced backend Node.js code with [Rust](https://www.rust-lang.org).

-### August 2020
+### September 2020

-Started frontend rewrite in [Flutter](https://flutter.dev).
+Replaced frontend ReasonML code with [Flutter](https://flutter.dev).